What is the value of all living things?

 - A person’s ability to deal with moral issues is not formed all at once.
 Just as there are stages of growth in physical development, the ability to think morally also develops in stages.

-Given that these sources were mostly available to families privileged with the means and access to higher education, it’s not surprising that many people have not been exposed to ethical thinking, modeling or instruction.
+Given that historically, the above resources were mostly available to families privileged with the means and access to higher education, and considering the lack of interest in the subject generally, it’s not surprising that many people have not been exposed to ethical thinking, modeling or instruction.

 On the nonhuman side: Do all sentient organisms—insects, flora and fauna—need to be considered?
 What, if any, is their value?
 Are they equally significant?
 What about extinction?
 Which species are expendable?
 Which are not?

-In my view, it comes down to the kind of world we want for ourselves, our children and the generations after them.
-Do we want a world without—(enter any living thing)?
+In my view, it comes down to the kind of world we want for ourselves, our children and the generations that come after them.
+Do we want a world without—(enter any living thing or landscape)?
 Do tigers, polar bears, mountain gorillas, sea turtles, orangutans, Sumatran elephants or rhinos have value beyond their utility?
-If so, here’s the $64,000 question: What are we willing to sacrifice to keep them alive, healthy and reproducing?
+If so, here’s the $64,000 question: What are we willing to do, possibly to sacrifice, to keep them alive, healthy and reproducing?